"Let the beauty we love be what we do."

 Being a writer means seeking out mystery, discovering beauty, sharing experiences, and wrestling with words to tell the truth about our lives simply and honestly.

 As a poet, author and writer-in-residence, I enjoy many different styles of writing ranging from poetry and history to fiction and journalism.
 With 15 years of experience as a journalist and freelance writer, I've published more than 1,500 articles for newspapers and magazines throughout North Carolina and won several awards from the N.C.
 Press Association.
-Over the years as an arts reporter, I interviewed such writers David Sedaris and Charles Frazier as well as notable entertainers such as the Grammy Award-winning Indigo Girls and Tony Award-winning Linda Lavin (star of the TV show "Alice").
+Over the years as an arts reporter, I interviewed such writers David Sedaris and Charles Frazier and notable entertainers such as the Grammy Award-winning Indigo Girls and Tony Award-winning Linda Lavin (star of the TV show Alice).
 I served as managing editor for Smoky Mountain Living magazine and edited short stories by Lee Smith, Ron Rash, Fred Chappell, Sharyn McCrumb and Silas House.

-My poems have been included in numerous journals and anthologies including The New Southerner, Great Smokies Review, Kakalak, Pinesong, Sow's Ear and The Sound of Poets Cooking.
-I've published three poetry chapbooks and produced a CD of my poems.
+My poems have been included in numerous journals and anthologies including The New Southerner, Iodine, Great Smokies Review, Kakalak, Pinesong, Sow's Ear and The Sound of Poets Cooking.
+I've published three poetry chapbooks and produced a CD of my original poems.